Sishxo/ext2SimDisk/README.md

-# ext2SimDisk
+# FileSystem
-This is a project based on courese "operating system course design"

-sishxo
-jun zhao
+A course project focus on a file system based on linux sishxo jun zhao